-“Yes,” he replied with a chuckle, “you Catholics call it Purgatory.
-It’s like a car- wash to make sure everyone who enters here is cleansed properly.”
+“Yes …” he replied with a chuckle, “you Catholics call it Purgatory.
+It’s like a car-wash to make sure everyone who enters here is cleansed.”

 I gulped and waited as he tapped furiously on his electronic notepad.
 It bleeped once or twice and then he said.

 “I see that a few years ago you prayed an indulgence to St Victor; your namesake.
 I remember he was quite pleased about it at the time.
-Not many people tend to mention him or any minor Saints in prayer.
-So for weeks he went around with a big smile on his face.
+Not many people tend to mention him in prayers and for weeks he went around with a big smile on his face.
 Normally people pray to the more popular Saints … First Division Saints, you know.

 “It works both ways I suppose.
-It’s nice for a popular Saint to receive so many prayers and requests asking for this and that; but quite honestly I get so many that I hardly have time to read them all.
-I need a secretary to help me prioritise all the prayers I receive and put the non-urgent in the pending tray.
+It’s nice to get so many prayers and requests; but quite honestly I get so many that I hardly have time to read them all.

 I smiled silently.

 “What’s this I see … you also started another indulgence to some obscure Saint I’ve never met.
-This place is so large that it’s just full of Saints.
+This place is so large it’s just full of Saints.
 You can hardly walk a few yards without bumping into one.
-But I’ve never met this one.
-What made you start a series of prayers to this Saint?”
+But I’ve never met this one.”

 I tried to remember that particular indulgence but couldn’t.